bradx954/Capstone/Readme.txt

 This is a text.
 This is a text.
 This is a text.
-This is a text.
-This is a text.
+Git eye works.
+Source Tree works.
+Test.